 You’re also probably aware of the commitment that’s required when raising a pet.
-If not, you might want to check out our previous blog, "Eight things to consider when your child asks for a pet" as it emphasizes things like lifestyle changes and household damages as part of being a pet owner.
+If not, you might want to check out our previous blog, "Eight things to consider when your child asks for a pet" as it emphasizes lifestyle changes and household damages as part of being a pet owner.

+Builds empathy.
 Empathy is a skill that can be developed through practice, and rest assured that your children will get lots of practice with a pet around.
 Pets are wholly dependent on the care that you give them, which means that your children learn to anticipate their pet’s needs.
 Your child will also become attuned to your pet’s personality, learning to read your furry friend’s little quirks.

 Author Bio: Lifestyle and culture blogger JBartholome believes that it's every parent and guardian's duty to find new ways of helping children develop into smart, healthy, and emphatic adults.
 When she's not researching trends in formal and informal education, she loves spending her free time outdoors with her husband, their two kids, and Ashley, the family's energetic, mischievous, and charming 4-year-old German Shepherd.